No Products in the Cart

 Here are additional 10 tips for Reducing Hypo-Bingeing

-Carry Fast-Acting Carbs: Always have a supply of fast-acting carbohydrates like glucose tablets or gel to treat hypoglycemia quickly and effectively.
+Carry Fast-Acting Carbs: Always have a supply of fast-acting carbohydrates like GLUCOCHEWS to treat hypoglycemia quickly and effectively.

 Measure Your Response: Use your blood glucose meter to confirm low blood sugar and monitor your levels after treatment to avoid overcorrecting.